-Depression is a severe medical illness that negatively affects how the victim feels, the way they think and act.
+Depression is a severe medical illness that negatively affects how the victim feels, and the way they think and act.
 Unfortunately, it involves a large population of Americans.

 Every once in a while, most people feel sadness, but a person who is depressed experiences despair that lasts for at least two weeks or longer.
 After that, the individual feels hopeless and helpless, and they often blame others for the way they think.

 It affects people differently.
 Some people experience it just once in their lives, but others have multiple episodes.